Mansiaggarwal23/E-Commerce_Data_Pipeline/README.md

 # 🛒 E-Commerce Data Pipeline

-This project demonstrates a complete data engineering pipeline for an e-commerce business, integrating **Apache Airflow**, **DBT**, and **Snowflake** to automate the flow of data from raw CSVs to analytical models.
+This project demonstrates a complete data engineering pipeline for an e-commerce business in order to track the orders, integrating **Apache Airflow**, **DBT**, and **Snowflake** to automate the flow of data from raw CSVs to analytical models.
 It includes data orchestration, transformation, monitoring, and a foundation for business insights.

 ---